bbo-lab/ACM/INPUTS.md

 For running the example dataset, only the start and end frame indices `index_frame_start` and `index_frame_end` as well as the desired output location `folder_save` need to be specified.

 ###### Calibration
-In the calibration step the anatomy of the animal is learned, based on manually annotaded labels.
+In the calibration step the anatomy of the animal is learned, based on manually annotated labels.
 The most important parameters are:
 ```
 # the body weight of the animal in gram
 body_weight = 72.0